 However, please note that the IPs assigned to these addresses may change without notice.

 Setting up an external tool integration

-Tracker allows your team to prioritize and collaborate around stories that are linked to issues/tickets in other systems (e.g., bug-tracking applications, customer support ticket systems, etc.).
+Your team can use Tracker to prioritize and collaborate around stories that are linked to issues/tickets in other systems (e.g., bug-tracking applications, customer support ticket systems, etc.).
 You can find more detailed setup information for each external tool integration in that specific tool’s Help Center article.
-However, in general, external tool integrations will involve these steps:
+However, in general, creating an integration will require the following steps:

-1. Click the Settings tab in your project, then choose Integrations in the sidebar.
+Click the MORE tab in your project view, then choose Integrations from the sidebar.

-3. Configure and activate the integration.
-Enter your integration-specific configuration details.
+Configure the integration.
 Most will require some form of user credentials, location/URL information, and possibly the ID of a saved search or a filter.
-We’re using Jira as an example here, but specifics for each integration type are included below.

-6. Drag an issue or ticket into the Icebox or Backlog.
+Drag an issue or ticket into the Icebox or Backlog.
 This will create a new story, linked to the external issue/ticket.
-Stories that have external links have an “E” in the story icon, as shown here:
+Stories that have external links display an “E” in the story icon, as shown here: